Our research

 Baosteel, Bisalloy, Roobuck, Komatsu, SNS and Australia L&Y.

-This program is concentrating on resource extraction environments, mine safety and maintenance and reliability engineering studies.
+This program focuses on resource extraction environments, mine safety and maintenance and reliability engineering studies.

 Focus Areas